Computing

 Pupils are exposed to a variety of technology, such as Beebots, iPads, Chromebooks, and interactive whiteboards, allowing them to build and refine their concepts and abilities over time.
 Students' understanding of how digital technology and other computational systems are conceived, coded, and operated grows as a result of the learning progression.
 As students advance through the curriculum and develop their computational thinking abilities, they gain the confidence to use both well-known and obscure applications and technologies.

 At Moreland Primary, we also think that computing enriches our teaching and learning in priceless ways, so we try to apply our computing knowledge to as many subjects as we can.
 By allowing computing to be used in innovative ways across the curriculum, students are able to see how having digital literacy can benefit them now and in the future.
-The concepts of computing are used to comprehend systems and products in the actual world in addition to being applied to the curriculum as a whole.
+The concepts of computing are used to comprehend systems and products in the real world in addition to being applied to the curriculum as a whole.
 We promote critical thinking and digital literacy in our students in order to provide them with the tools they need to strive for all of these qualities.
 We also encourage students to be creative, imaginative, purposeful, and resourceful in all of their endeavours.

 At Moreland Primary, students are taught how to use digital technology responsibly, respectfully, and safely from Early Years through Key Stage 2.
 Younger students are frequently taught what to do if something about using technology makes them uncomfortable.
 As they advance through the curriculum, our students learn the value of protecting their privacy.
 Our students' ability to distinguish between appropriate and inappropriate online behaviour as well as how to handle it is something we take great pleasure in.
 When students have questions about the topic, the EYFS teaches them where to turn for support and assistance.
 Pupils in KS2 are able to recognise a variety of methods for disclosing concerns about material and uncomfortable situations when using technology.